2gatherproject/decentralized-social-apps-guide/README.md

 * [IPFS](https://ipfs.io/) - An immutable, content addressed file/data sharing protocol. libp2p based
 * [Mina Protocol](https://github.com/MinaProtocol/mina) - Mina is a new cryptocurrency with a constant size blockchain, improving scaling while maintaining decentralization and security (Javascript/Browser)
 * [MPL](https://github.com/automerge/mpl) - Using Automerge and WebRTC
+* [Noir](https://github.com/noir-lang/awesome-noir) - Noir is a Domain Specific Language for SNARK proving systems.
+It has been designed to use any ACIR compatible proving system.
+[NoirJS](https://noir-lang.org/noir_js/) is a TypeScript library that make it easy to use Noir on your dapp, webapp, Node.js server, website, etc. Can work with any proving system, but works out of the box with [Barretenberg](https://github.com/AztecProtocol/barretenberg) proving backend.
 * [NOSTR](https://github.com/nostr-protocol/nostr) NOSTR stands for "Notes and Other Stuff Transmitted by Relays" and is an open protocol for censorship-resistant global networks.
 [Awesome NOSTR]( https://github.com/aljazceru/awesome-nostr)
 * [Oasis](https://www.oasislabs.com/) - Secure "secret contract" protocol extended from Ethereum
 * [Secure Scuttlebut](https://www.scuttlebutt.nz/)